mariuszmmm/Mariuszmmm/README.md

 - 👋 Hi, I'm Mariusz
 - 👀 I'm passionate about frontend development, especially using React
-- 🌱 I'm currently learning React
+- 🌱 I like to learn new things and apply them in my projects
 - 💻︎ I'm always open to new projects whenever I have time
 - 📫 How to reach me... send an email: mariusz.myprojects@gmail.com